vilijajoyce/vilijajoyce/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on evaluating the cost of overdose in Veterans with opioid use disorder.
+- 🔭 I’m currently evaluating the cost of overdose in Veterans with opioid use disorder.
-- 🌱 I’m currently dabbling in Python and R.
+- 🌱 I’m learning Python and and forever improving my R and SQL skills.
+SAS/Stata were my first languages.
 - 📫 How to reach me: [vilija@vilija.net](mailto:vilija@vilija.net)
 - 😄 Pronouns: she/her